February: Sawing Metal For Jewellery Making

 Kim shares a breakdown of the many saw frames and saw blades to choose from.
-She also shows the best technique to attach saw blades, drawing your design onto metal and then using a saw to cut the shape out.
+While also showing you the best technique to attach saw blades, how to draw your design onto metal and how to use a saw to cut the shape out.

 "I use 4/0 blades 90% of the time but you can find metal piercing charts online that tell you the recommended saw blade size for the thickness of metal you are cutting and the smallest drill bit you could use if you needed to thread the saw blade into your metal to pierce internal shapes.
 The general rule is the blade should have at least 3 teeth touching the thickness of the metal at all times."

 - The blade has to be inserted into the saw correctly - saw blade teeth pointing away from the saw frame and down towards the handle.

 - Taught saw blade that makes a high pitched ‘ting’ when pinged with your finger.